rroethof/roethof.net/content/privacy/index.md

 * **Google Analytics:** We use Google Analytics, a web analytics service provided by Google, to track and report website traffic.
 Google Analytics may use cookies to collect information about your use of our Website.
 For more information about Google Analytics and its privacy practices, please visit [Google's Privacy Policy](https://policies.google.com/privacy).
 * **gstatic:** gstatic.com is a domain used by Google to serve static content, such as JavaScript and CSS files, for various Google services, including Google Analytics.
 Your browser may request content from gstatic.com when you visit our Website.
-* **Disqus:** We use Disqus for our commenting system.
-If you choose to leave a comment, your information will be processed by Disqus in accordance with their privacy policy, which can be found at [Disqus Privacy Policy](https://help.disqus.com/terms-and-policies/privacy-policy).
+* **Giscus:** We use Giscus for our commenting system.
+If you choose to leave a comment, your information will be processed by Giscus in accordance with their privacy policy, which can be found at [Giscus Privacy Policy](https://giscus.app/privacy).
 * **Override Internet (Hosting Partner):** Our Website is hosted by Override Internet.
 As our hosting provider, they may have access to server logs and other data related to the operation of our Website.
 Please refer to Override Internet's privacy policy for more information.
+You can find it here: [Override Internet Privacy Policy](https://override.nl/privacy/).
 * **GitHub and GitHub Actions:** Our website code is hosted on GitHub, and we use GitHub Actions to build and deploy our Website.
 While GitHub hosts our code, they do not directly collect personal information from visitors to our live Website.
 * **Cloudflare:** All traffic to our Website is monitored and protected by Cloudflare.
 Cloudflare provides security services, including protection against DDoS attacks and other malicious activities.
 Cloudflare may collect and analyze website traffic data for security purposes.
 For more information, please refer to Cloudflare's Privacy Policy at [Cloudflare Privacy Policy](https://www.cloudflare.com/privacypolicy/).
+* **BuyMeACoffee:** We use BuyMeACoffee to accept donations.
+If you choose to make a donation, your information will be processed by BuyMeACoffee in accordance with their privacy policy, which can be found at [BuyMeACoffee Privacy Policy](https://www.buymeacoffee.com/privacy).

 **Data Sharing**